Joy-less/Holo/README.md

 - A table of variables, which are always private
 - A table of methods, which are always public
 - An internal array, which is used by `span`

+## Methods

+Methods contain expressions and are not context-aware.

+Methods contain:
+- A list of expressions

+## Delegates

+Delegates are references to a method in an object.

+Delegates contain:
+- A target object
+- A method name string

+When retrieving a method directly (e.g. `cat.meow`) a delegate is returned rather than a method.

 ## Collections